+Section I

-Section I: General Food Laws
+General Food Laws

-Mozambican food and agricultural import regulations and standards are developed and administered by three government ministries: Agriculture & Rural Development, Trade & Industry, and Health.
+Mozambican food and agricultural import regulations and standards are developed and administered by three government ministries: Agriculture & Food Security, Trade & Industry, and Health.
 Under these ministries, other agencies directly involved in food and agricultural imports include the National Institute for Normalization and Quality, and the Mozambique Revenue Authority.

 Mozambique requires companies associated with the food value chain to ensure that processes are implemented to reduce the health risk to consumers by implementing food safety management systems.
-While the Ministry of Agriculture and Rural Development is primarily responsible for domestic food regulations, the Ministry of Trade and Industry (MIC) is responsible for implementing import regulations.
-The MIC delegates many of the responsibilities associated with food imports to the National Institute for Normalization and Quality (Instituto Nacional de Normalização e Qualidade - INNOQ).
+While the Ministry of Agriculture and Food Security is primarily responsible for domestic food regulations, the Ministry of Trade and Industry (MIC) is responsible for implementing import regulations.
+The MIC delegates many of the responsibilities associated with food imports to the National Institute for Normalization and Quality (Instituto Nacional de Normalização e Qualidade -INNOQ).
 Mozambique is member of the WTO.
-Mozambique major food laws include the Decree9/2016 on Food Fortification, and the Decree 6/2009 Pesticides Management regulation (Portuguese), http://extwprlegs1.fao.org/docs/pdf/moz155275.pdf.
+Mozambique major food laws include the Decree9/2016 on Food Fortification, http://extwprlegs1.fao.org/docs/pdf/moz155275.pdf, and the Decree6/2009 Pesticides Management regulation.